Australian rules football in the United States: First schoolboys tour of Australia: 1909

 From a football perspective, the tour was an outstanding success.
 The team won an impressive 25 of the total 38 matches scheduled.
 The young side learned quickly and returned very keen to introduce the game to the States.
 Following the tour, NSWAFL patron and Sydney Football Club president Sydney lawyer R.A Munro King sponsored a competition to send an Australian schoolboy to America to help teach Americans Australian rules.
-The winner, decided based on the student who could give the best lecture on the game, its history and development was a Sydney (Fort Street Public School) schoolboy and surf lifesaving champion Eric Cullen-Ward who received a £200 travelling scholarship for his lecture and returned with the team to San Francisco.
+The winner, decided based on the student who could give the best lecture on the game, its history and development was a Sydney (Fort Street Public School) schoolboy and surf lifesaving champion Eric Cullen-Ward who received a £200 traveling scholarship for his lecture and returned with the team to San Francisco.

 New Zealand

-En route via Tahiti, the Americans visited New Zealand, both north island at Wellington on May 12 where they were asked why they did not play rugby, but trained with local footballers at the Basin Reserve.
+En route via Tahiti, the Americans visited New Zealand, both north island at Wellington on May 12 where they were asked why they did not play rugby, but trained with local players at the Basin Reserve.
 An invitation to visit and play against the Auckland Australian Football League was left unfulfilled.
-The Americans also visited the south island including Invercargill though no football matches were organised by the local leagues.
+The Americans also visited the south island including Invercargill though no football games were organized by the local leagues.